Mikemilken.com | Biography

 In 2007, Milken helped launch the Melanoma Research Alliance to accelerate research progress against fatal skin cancers.
 Soon after, Vanity Fair magazine called Milken "a force" against disease when they listed him as part of "The New Establishment."
-To date, the MRA has awarded approximately $150 million to medical investigators in 15 countries.
+The MRA has awarded approximately $150 million to medical investigators in 15 countries.
 These research programs are accelerating new therapeutic approaches for melanoma, improving existing treatments, developing new biomarkers and advancing understanding of melanoma risk factors.
 This MRA-funded research has played a key role in the development of 14 drugs and treatments approved by the FDA.

-Speaking at the 15th annual Global Conference in 2012, former President Bill Clinton said:
+Speaking at the 15th annual Global Conference,, former President Bill Clinton said:

 Conferenza, a leading newsletter covering executive conferences, called the Global Conference a "must-attend event for companies on the leading edge of medical research and innovation in delivery of medicine and healthcare on a global basis."
 It further noted that "like the World Economic Forum at Davos, it was impossible to walk away from the Global Conference without a better understanding of the problems plaguing our world.
 Unlike Davos, however, there was a strong focus at the event on actually trying to come up with ways that many of these problems can be solved, and some steps in 'real time' to facilitate doing so."
 Following the 10th anniversary Global Conference in 2007, a comment in Conferenza read: